kachurovskiy/megaels/README.md

 ## Code

 Code is provided in the [folder above](https://github.com/kachurovskiy/megaels/tree/main/Digital_Feed_7e2).
 It requires tuning a few constants at the top of `Digital_Feed_7e2.ino` to fit your lathe and motors.

+Verify that hardware parameters are set correctly:

+- Use `mm/min` mode and a clock to ensure each axis moves in the right direction and by the expected amount of mm within 60 seconds
+- Use "Dividing head" mode (last one) to check that when you turn the spindle by hand in the "forward" direction, angle on screen increments from 0 to 360

-Once those are changed, update `Cone_Info` and `Thread_Info` tables in the middle of that file using formulas in `!_Calc_v7e.xls`.
+Every time hardware parameters change, update `Cone_Info` and `Thread_Info` tables in the middle of that file using formulas in `!_Calc_v7e.xls`.
+It takes about 10 minutes and I'm looking for ways to avoid this tedious operation.
+However, if you don't recalculate those tables at all, your threads and cones will come out wrong even when `mm/min` and dividing head tests above pass.

 ## PCB